ArifI21/Survey_Form/README.md

 # freeCodeCamp_Projects
-All of the projects for the freeCodeCamp Responsive Web Design course.
+The list of projects for the freeCodeCamp Responsive Web Design course.
+The completed projects have fulfilled all of the user stories and all of its tests passing.

 Tribute Page ✓